top of page

 Looking for more ways to support your baby's early development?
 Check out my Newborn Baby Essentials Checklist Guide for must-have items that make parenting easier.

-If you're expecting or planning for another little one, my Chiropractic in Pregnancy Guide explores how chiropractic care can support your pregnancy.
 Disclaimer: The information in this blog is for general educational and informational purposes only and should not be considered a substitute for professional medical advice, diagnosis, or treatment.
 Tummy time practices and recommendations may vary for each baby, and individual needs should be assessed by a qualified healthcare professional.
 Always consult with your pediatrician, chiropractor, or healthcare provider before starting or modifying tummy time routines, especially if your baby has medical conditions or developmental concerns.
 Do not use this blog to self-diagnose or self-treat any condition.
 If your baby experiences significant distress, unusual symptoms, or developmental delays, seek professional medical advice immediately.